 - Laboratory Operations

 Time for lectures and management and education projects is included during rotations.

 The rotations include lectures and a clinical lab experience for the students assigned to that rotation.
+Cleveland Clinic's Main Campus Hospital and Akron General Hospital are the two locations for this clinical lab experience.
 Students acquire the basic skills and knowledge needed as they progress through the rotation.

 During the rotation, students rotate through various bench assignments either singly or, more commonly, in small groups.

 Practical work is supervised by instructors and supplemented by informal discussions, reading assignments and/or other self-study material.

 Students work with biohazards, chemical hazards and odorous materials during the course of their training.
 Safety training is included during the first week of the program.
 Students are expected to use the safety equipment provided for employees and adhere strictly to laboratory safety procedures.